There are several types of urological cancers, some found only in men, and others, in both men and women.

 - Kidney Cancer

-Michael is seen here after dinner with fellow American Urologists who graduated from the same fellowship programme under the expert guidance of Prof James E Lingeman
+Urologist, Dr Michael Wong is seen here after dinner with fellow American Urologists who graduated from the same fellowship programme under the expert guidance of Prof James E Lingeman

 The prostate is a crucial organ in the male reproductive system, responsible for producing a fluid that mixes with sperm from the testicles and fluids from other glands in order to produce semen.
 Unfortunately, prostate cancer is a very common cancer in men – it is the 3rd most common cancer among Singaporean men.